Basic Income for the Arts Scheme 2026 – 2029 - FAQ

 Can I apply if I am over 66?

 Yes.
-There is no age limit for applicants.
+There is no upper age limit for applicants.
 If you can demonstrate an active practice as a professional artist whose practice is predominantly based in Ireland, and are resident in Ireland, you can apply.